The Temptation of Saint Anthony (Schongauer)

-The Temptation of St. Anthony is an engraving, probably created c.
-1470–75, by Martin Schongauer of this popular scene in 15th-century art.
+The Temptation of Saint Anthony is an engraving by Martin Schongauer, probably created c.
+1470–1475, depicting a popular scene in 15th-century art.
 In it, grotesque demons swarm around Saint Anthony the Great, bursting with movement and energy as the saint calmly resists their temptations or blows.
-St. Anthony is shown with some of his signature attributes, dressed in a monk's religious habit and cowl, carrying a staff with a tau-shaped handle and his bound girdle book hanging from his belt.
+The saint is shown with some of his characteristic attributes, dressed in a monk's habit and cowl, carrying a staff with a tau-shaped handle and with a bound girdle book hanging from his belt.
 The literary source from which this image derives is debated.
-The image could depict chapter 65 from Athanasius's Life of St. Anthony, where the hermit has a vision of himself floating through the air and undefined beings prevent him from ascending back to reality, or it could show the ninth chapter of Athanasius's Life of St. Anthony, where St. Anthony is attacked by the devil in the form of animals and beasts in the Egyptian desert and is levitated in the air by his practice of rigorous asceticism.
+The image could depict chapter 65 from Athanasius's Life of Saint Anthony, where the hermit has a vision of himself floating through the air and undefined beings prevent him from ascending back to reality, or it could show the ninth chapter of the same Life, in which Saint Anthony is attacked by the devil in the form of animals and beasts in the Egyptian desert and is levitated in the air by his practice of rigorous asceticism.

 Technique

-In The Temptation of St. Anthony, Schongauer's engraving technique forms the image from dots, lines and areas of hatching, varying spaces between them in order to enhance the interaction of white and black.
-The engraving exists in two states with only minor details added to the second.
+In The Temptation of Saint Anthony, Schongauer's engraving technique forms the image from dots, lines and areas of hatching, varying spaces between them in order to enhance the interaction of white and black.
+The engraving exists in two states, with only minor details added to the second.
 Parallel and fine cross hatching can be seen in the hermit's drapery and in the texture of the devils.
-Contour hatching can also be seen in the drapery of the monk as well as on the battered crags in the right hand corner.
-Tick hatching is seen in sky which indicates the atmosphere.
+Contour hatching can also be seen in the drapery of the monk, as well as on the battered crags in the right-hand corner.
+Tick hatching is seen in the sky, which indicates the atmosphere.

-The vast amount of negative space in the background accentuates St. Anthony's vulnerability while the curving and horizontal lines of the devils add energy and movement.
+The vast amount of negative space in the background accentuates Saint Anthony's vulnerability, while the curving and horizontal lines of the devils add energy and movement.
 The grotesque devils are illustrated with a mixture of body parts from different animals.
-Schongauer's mastery of texture is shown by giving the viewer a sense of how each beast would feel ranging from the roughness of the scales to the soft hairiness of the fur.
-The heavily worked foreground is balanced by progressively more isolated lines in the background, showing his control of light.
+Schongauer's mastery of texture is shown by giving the viewer a sense of how each beast would feel, ranging from the roughness of the scales to the soft hairiness of the fur.
+The heavily worked foreground is balanced by progressively more isolated lines in the background, showing Schongauer's control of light.